 *Wayne Shorter was born on this date in 1933.
-He is a Black jazz saxophonist and composer.
+He was a Black jazz saxophonist and composer.

 He met Teruko (Irene) Nakagami in 1961.
 They married and had a daughter, Miyako.
-Some of his compositions are copyrighted as "Miyako Music" and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
+Some of his compositions are copyrighted as "Miyako Music," and Shorter dedicated the pieces "Miyako" and "Infant Eyes" to his daughter.
 The couple separated in 1964.
-Shorter met Ana Maria Patricio in 1966 and they were married in 1970.
-In 1985, their daughter Iska died of a grand mal seizure at age 14.
+Shorter met Ana Maria Patricio in 1966 and married in 1970.
+In 1985, their daughter Iska died of a grand mal seizure at 14.

 Ana Maria and the couple's niece, Dalila, were both killed on July 17, 1996, on TWA Flight 800, while traveling to visit him in Italy.
 Dalila was the daughter of Ana Maria Shorter's sister and her husband, jazz vocalist Jon Lucien.
 In 1999, Shorter married Carolina Dos Santos, a close friend of Ana Maria.
-He practices Nichiren Buddhism and is a longtime member of the Buddhist association Soka Gakkai International.
+He practices Nichiren Buddhism and is a longtime Buddhist association Soka Gakkai International member.
 Composer and producer Rick Shorter, who died in September 2017, was a cousin.